LOD-Onderwijsregistratie/LOD2XMI/source/examples/metamodel/readME.md

 ![](https://github.com/LOD-Onderwijsregistratie/LOD2XMI/blob/master/source/examples/metamodel/figuur03.JPG "figure 3.
 UML sample")

-What follows is a description of the rdf constructions used to descibe a M1-model in general.
+What follows is a description of the rdf constructions used to describe any M1-model in general.
 This is the M2-layer in de 4 layer model.
-It is created with the requirement that its constructions follows MIM (also M2-layer).
+It is created with the requirement that it follows MIM (also M2-layer).

 1  Coretypes (standard)

-   Specification languages have as a rule some coretypes like string or integer.
+   Specification languages have as a rule coretypes like string or integer.
 Often they are alike but not equal.
 In MIM the next list (called GAB) is adopted

 ![](https://github.com/LOD-Onderwijsregistratie/LOD2XMI/blob/master/source/examples/metamodel/figuur07.JPG "figure 7.
 Coretypes")